live-clones/gmsh/contrib/mobile/README.txt

 problems: electromagnetics, thermics, mechanics...

 Onelab/Mobile comes packaged with a selection of ready-to-use examples.
-New models can be added through iTunes file sharing on iOS devices, or opened directly on your devices on Android: see http://onelab.info/wiki/Mobile for more information.
+New models can be added simply by opening the corresponding zip archive on your
+device: see http://onelab.info/wiki/Mobile for more information.

 Onelab/Mobile is available on the AppStore and the Google Play store:

 https://itunes.apple.com/us/app/onelab/id845930897
 https://play.google.com/store/apps/details?id=org.geuz.onelab

-Sample scripts for building Onelab/Mobile are available in utils/onelab_*_build.sh
+Sample scripts for building Onelab/Mobile are available in utils/*_build.sh

                               ***